soundpress/RulesOfNYC/docs/c16/index.rst

 (o) The Loft Board may, by a vote of a majority of the Loft Board members, conduct a de novo hearing or inquest on an application.
 The provisions on the taking of evidence, as set forth in 29 RCNY § 1-06(j), supra, shall apply to hearings conducted by the Loft Board.
 All such proceedings shall be electronically recorded.

 (p) The report and recommendation by the Loft Board's staff or Administrative Law Judge on each application shall be referred to the Loft Board.
 A copy of the Loft Board's order and the report and recommendation shall be mailed to the applicant and all affected parties who filed an answer.
-A final Loft Board order shall constitute a final agency determination for purposes of commencement of the running of the statute of limitations for the filing of a petition pursuant to Article 78 of the Civil Practice Law and Rules challenging the Loft Board's order, unless a timely application for reconsideration has been filed in accordance with 29 RCNY § 1-07 of these rules.
+A final Loft Board order shall constitute a final agency determination for purposes of commencement of the running of the statute of limitations for the filing of a petition pursuant to Article 78 of the Civil Practice Law and Rules challenging the Loft Board's order, unless a timely application for reconsideration has been filed in accordance with 29 RCNY § 1-07.